tw-mosip/inji-vci-client/kotlin/readme.md

 3. DownloadFailedException is thrown for any other error scenarios

-#### How to use it?
+#### More details

-example app can be referenced for more details on how to use it
+An example app is added under /example folder which can be referenced for more details